ithinkdancan/custom-sidebars/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 0.7 =
+This version fix a bug of v0.6 and before that reset the custom sidebars of posts and pages when they are quick edited or bulk edited, so upgrade is recommended.
+This version also changes the capability for managing custom sidebars to 'switch_themes' the one that allows to see the appearance menu in the admin page.
+I think the plugin is more coherent this way, but anyway it is easy to modify under plugin edit.

 = 0.6 =
 This version adds several options for customize the sidebars by categories and replace the default blog page sidebars.
 Now it's possible to edit sidebar properties.
 Also fixes some minor bugs.